Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Related Work

 \subsection{Motion Modeling in Satellite Video Object Tracking}

 Motion modeling is crucial for SVOT, especially for handling occlusions and predicting target trajectories.
-Traditional methods often rely on Kalman filters~\cite{kalman1960new} or particle filters to estimate motion, but they can be limited in complex scenarios, such as CFKF~\cite{guo2019object} and Siam-TMC~\cite{nie2022object}.
+Traditional methods often rely on Kalman filters or particle filters to estimate motion, but they can be limited in complex scenarios, such as CFKF~\cite{guo2019object} and Siam-TMC~\cite{nie2022object}.
 Recent approaches have incorporated deep learning-based motion models.
 For example, Li et al.~\cite{li2022object} introduced an interacting mutiple model (IMM) through rotation state transition.
 Ruan et al.~\cite{ruan2022deep} proposed SRN-TFM which fitting trajectory with a polynomial function to predict the future position of the target.
 Yang et al. \cite{yang2023siammdm} proposed a motion model that refines the search area based on the predicted motion, improving tracking performance during occlusions.
 Zhou et al.~\cite{zhou2025incorporating} integrated a trajectory prediction module to capture long-term dependencies using linear fitting, enhancing tracking performance during occlusions.
 Furthermore, several learning-based approaches, such as MBLT~\cite{zhang2021mblt} and AD-OHNet~\cite{cui2021remote}, employ CNNs or reinforcement learning strategies to analyze multi-frame trajectory patterns and forecast future positions.
 While these methods enhance temporal continuity, they often introduce substantial computational overhead.
 Furthermore, many existing methods lack a dynamic reliability assessment mechanism, indiscriminately fusing temporal memory even when current visual observations are severely corrupted, inevitably leading to tracking drift.

-To fundamentally bridge these spatial and temporal gaps, this paper proposes SiamGM, a novel geometry-aware and motion-guided tracking framework.
-Unlike previous works, we explicitly establish structural correspondences via IFGA module and regulate specific geometric proportions using an aspect ratio-constrained LA method.
-Moreover, avoiding cumbersome recurrent networks, we introduce the OMMR strategy guided by the nPSR confidence indicator.
+To fundamentally bridge these spatial and temporal gaps, this paper proposes SiamGM, a novel tracking framework with geometric-topological perception and motion prior.
+Unlike previous works, we explicitly establish structural correspondences via TAM and regulate specific geometric proportions using the GCLA method.
+Moreover, avoiding cumbersome recurrent networks, we introduce the OMMR strategy, a lightweight confidence-gated motion refinement scheme.
 This elegant combination systematically ensures real-time robustness under extreme structural distortions and severe occlusions.